shakshi-goel-c1x/EDA/README.md

   6) Arrive at useful insights and conclusions

-##Step 1
+## Step 1 Importing the packages
+Packages like pandas, numpy, matplotlib, seaborn are imported

+## Step 2 Reading the datasets
-Importing the packages and reading the datasets
+Using the read_csv of the pandas library, the different datasets are read

+## Step 3 Basic Look at the dataset